Jaycossey/Jaycossey/README.md

 > I am a passionate Software Developer with 2 years experience.
 I have a knack for problem-solving and a love for programming.
 When I am not writing code, I am often found playing Death Metal with my band or spending time with my family.
 >
 > I am currently embarking on a learning journey into the world of Cyber Security and Ethical Penetration testing.
-Gaining insight into how to exploit vulnerable applications and servers using industry standard tools as well as how to report on those exploits in order to help strengthen security.
+Gaining insight into how to exploit vulnerable applications and servers using industry standard tools as well as how to report on those exploits in order to help strengthen application security.
 >
-> Previously I have been self teaching within the world of software development, gaining insight into the fundamentals of development and programming.
-I then took part in a Front End Development Bootcamp where I was able to gain valuable experience and knowledge with collaborative work and version control.
+> I work as a software engineer with a primary focus on full-stack web development using the ASPNET C# tech stack.
+I have previous experience working with more modern front end frameworks such as React and various CSS frameworks.

 ## Tech Stack